sv-tools/gochecker/README.md

       config: gochecker.yaml
       version: latest # optional; `latest` by default
       args: # optional; any additional command-line arguments
+      go-version: # optional; the version of go to be used
 ```

 ## Supported analyzers